The organic view of unity

 Thanks to Stefan Hlatky for his fundamental insight into unchanging Being as Existence.
 Without this thought, the reasoning could not have been derived, and it could not have been used as an assumption and starting point.

-Hlatky’s thought has been decisive for many people’s philosophical development, not least through his clarification that GOD cannot be conceived as less than what he designates as the Wholeness.
+Hlatky's thought has been decisive for many people's philosophical development, not least through his clarification that 'GOD' (The unchanging existent Being) cannot be conceived as less than what he calls "The Wholeness".

 The Absolute Philosophy of Existence does not criticize this standpoint but honors it as an important milestone in a conversation aiming to understand creation and the nature of consciousness.